JavaScript is disabled

 Keeping clear, organised records of purchases and goods/products sold will help make tax time as stress-free as possible.
 It’s also good practice; the IRD requires you to save a record of your expenses (receipts) for seven years after purchase, either physically or digitally.

-Imagine seven years of receipts strewn across your office floor, and you’ll appreciate the value of a good filing system.
+Imagine seven years of receipts strewn across your office floor, and you can see why a good filing system is super important!

 Save time, money, and energy with Hnry